Skip to content

 Promotion lifetime value.

-Calculate lifetime earnings boost from a promotion compounded over years until retirement.
-Enter salary and promotion increase for an instant result.
+Calculate the lifetime earnings boost from a promotion compounded annually until retirement, given a one-time salary step up.

 What this tool does